caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

 ```
 In this tutorial we perfom taxonomic and functional annotation on dereplicated MAGs
 ## MAGs taxonomic annotation workflow
+This workflow focuses on annotating MAGs with taxonomic information using Kraken2, a tool for taxonomic classification.
 ### MAGs classify with Kraken2
+MAGs are classified taxonomically using Kraken2, with parameters set for confidence threshold and minimum base quality.
 ```bash
 qiime moshpit classify-kraken2 \
     --i-seqs "./moshpit_tutorial/cache:derep_mags" \